 For the rest of this lab, you’ll need a breadboard connected to a +5 Volt power supply.
 You can use an Arduino as your power supply, if it’s connected to a USB power supply or a DC power supply, or you can solder together a DC power jack as shown in the Soldering lab, and use a 9-12V DC power supply and a 7805 voltage regulator.
 The voltage regulator will take the DC power supply’s Voltage and regulate it down to 5 Volts DC.
 Related video: Using a voltage regulator on a breadboard

-From here on out, diagrams will show the DC power supply and voltage regulator version, but feel free to use the Arduino version instead.
+From here on out, diagrams will show the DC power supply and voltage regulator version, but feel free to use the Arduino version instead if you prefer.

 Resistance is a material property of any component, like a resistor or a wire.
 To measure the resistance of a component, you have to remove the component from the circuit.
 To measure resistance, turn your meter to the setting marked with the Greek letter Omega (Ω):

-Ideally, you want the meter set to the approximate range, and slightly higher than, of the component’s resistance.
+If your meter is not an auto-ranging meter, you want the meter set to the approximate range, and slightly higher than, of the component’s resistance.
 For example, to measure a 10-Kilohm resistance, you’d choose 20K, because 10K and 20K are in the same order of magnitude.
-For a 50K resistance, you’d have to step up to 200K, and so forth.
-If you don’t know the component’s resistance, start with the meter set to a high reading, like 2M (2 Mega Ohms).
+For a 50K resistance, or anything over 20K, you’d have to step up to 200K.
+If you don’t know the component’s resistance, start with the meter set to a high reading, like 2M (2 Megohms).
 If you get a reading of zero, turn the meter one step lower, and keep doing so until you get a good reading.
+A reading of 1 on the left side of the meter, or of 0L, indicates you’re set to too low a range.
 Related video: Measure resistance with a Multimeter

 Not all components will register resistance.
 For example, a wire will ideally register 0 Ohms, because you want wires to have as little resistance as possible so they don’t affect the circuit.
 The longer the wire, the greater the resistance, however.
 Likewise, switches have ideally zero resistance.

-The circuit shown is not complete.
+The circuit shown above is not complete.
 The resistor connecting the LED to voltage has been removed to measure its resistance.
+The resistor would normally connect in the row connecting to the red wire (row 12) to the anode of the LED (row 15).
 To measure resistance of a component, you must remove it from the circuit.

 If you measure the resistance of a diode (such as the LED shown here), you may see a number flash briefly on the meter, then disappear.
 This is because diodes ideally have little or no resistance once voltage is flowing through them, but have what’s called a forward bias, which is a minimum voltage needed to get current flowing.
 Before you reach the forward bias voltage, the diode’s resistance is ideally infinite.
 After you reach it, the resistance is ideally zero.
 There are no ideals in electronics, however, which is why you see a resistance value flash briefly as the meter meets the diode’s forward bias.
+Most meters have a diode check setting, marked with a diode symbol, that will allow you to check the forward bias of the diode.
 Related video: Diodes and LEDs

 Try measuring the resistance across your hand.
-Set the meter really high, perhaps 20 MegaOhms.
+Set the meter really high, perhaps 20 Megohms.
 Do you get anything?
-You should get a resistance in the 2-20 MegaOhm range.
+You should get a resistance in the 2-20 Megohm range.
 Make your palm sweaty, or lick it, and try again.
-You should get a lower resistance, perhaps 0.2 MegaOhms or so.
+You should get a lower resistance, perhaps 0.2 Megohms or so.

-Once a circuit is complete and powered, the first thing you should do is learn to read voltages between different points in the circuit.
-Wire a 7805 5-Volt voltage regulator on a breadboard as shown in the breadboard lab and connect it to power.
-The NYU Book store, Radio Shack, and just about every electronics store will carry the voltage regulator, but if you don’t have one, you can use the 5V output from an Arduino as well.
+Once a circuit is complete and powered, you should learn to read voltages between different points in the circuit.
+Wire a 7805 5-Volt voltage regulator on a breadboard as shown above and connect it to power.
+The NYU Book store, Radio Shack, and just about every electronics store will carry the voltage regulator, but if you don’t have one, you can use the 5V output from an Arduino instead, as explained above.
+Now add an LED and a 220-ohm resistor to the breadboard like so:

-Note how the long leg, or anode, of the LED goes to voltage, and the short leg, or cathode, goes to ground.
+Note how the long leg, or anode, of the LED goes to voltage through the resistor, and the short leg, or cathode, goes to ground.
+Next you’re going to measure voltage in this circuit.

 Set your multimeter to measure DC volts.
 The voltage regulator you’re using can take an input voltage range of about 8 to 15 volts, and it outputs 5 volts, so you know that no voltage you’ll read in this circuit is over 15 volts.
 If your meter has a variety of ranges for DC volts, choose a range that ‘s closest to, and greater than, 15 volts.
 For example, many meters have a setting for 20 volts, meaning that they can read up to 20V DC at that setting.